-- To give acomprehensiveinsight into natural resources, ecosystem and biodiversity. - Toeducatetheways and means of the environment - To protect the environment from various types of pollution. - Toimpartsome fundamentalknowledge on human welfare measures. - Create the awareness about environmental problems among people. - Develop an attitude of concern for the environment. - Motivate public to participate in environment protection and improvement.
+- To give a comprehensive insight into natural resources, ecosystem and biodiversity. - To educate the ways and means of the environment - To protect the environment from various types of pollution. - To impart some fundamental knowledge on human welfare measures. - Create the awareness about environmental problems among people. - Motivate public to participate in environment protection and improvement.